scrabbletank/farhome-rules/rulesdoc.md

 ### Action Points

-Action Points (AP) are used during combat as a way of tracking how much you can get done during your turn.
-Action Points are refilled at the start of your turn and are spent taking actions, such as moving, attacking, or casting spells.
-Any unspent Action Points can be spent on reactions even when it's not your turn.
+Action Points (AP) are used during combat.
+Each turn you refill your pool of action points which are spent taking actions, from moving, attacking, to casting spells.
+Aside from a few actions (listed in the Combat section) there is no limit on which actions you can take on your turn.
+Any unspent action points can be spent on reactions even when it's not your turn.
 Reactions are triggered by specific actions, for example opportunity attacks can only be made when a creature tries to leave your zone of control.
-At the start of your next turn you lose any unspent Action Points from the previous turn.

 ### Maneuvers